-Experience matters, and with over 35 years’ in the architectural game, and thirteen of those working alongside Lang Walker, Keith Lambert knows what it takes to design and deliver on a world class project.
+Experience matters, and with over 35 years’ in the architectural game, and thirteen of those working alongside Lang Walker AO, Keith Lambert knows what it takes to design and deliver on a world class project.

-Throughout the duration of construction, Lambert worked collaboratively with consultants, project managers and site managers to ensure Kokomo Private Island encapsulate its intended vision, and deliver efficient building design that maximised the usable and functional space.
+Throughout the duration of construction, Keith worked collaboratively with consultants, project managers and site managers to ensure Kokomo Private Island succeeded in its intended vision, and delivered efficient building design that maximised the usable and functional space.

 Upon completion of the exterior and interior design concepts Keith was tasked with sourcing sustainable building materials, selecting an array of local plantation timbers, stone from the island (and surrounding islands) and craft building materials; that unified traditional and contemporary design.